borisusov/jenkins-container/README.md

-Docker container build for Jenkis integrator
+ container build for Jenkis integrator
 Jenkis home is stored externally ( i.e. into the folder of host computer .Default: ./jenkins-home) default port is 8080 we can change it in docker-compose.yml